isomerpages/moe-anchorgreenpri/_about-us/School Info/School Rules and Regulations.md

 **5. Attire and Appearance**

 - Students should be properly and neatly attired at all times.
-Students are to wear the prescribed school uniform and no modification to the uniform is allowed.
+They must wear the prescribed school uniform and no modification to the uniform is allowed.
 - Sweaters may be worn only when the weather is cold (e.g. on rainy days in the morning).
 Should there be extenuating circumstances, the school can consider the request on a case-by-case basis.
 - Students are allowed to wear their PE attire to school on days where they have PE lessons and/or Co-Curricular Activities.
 (Refer to the page 9 of the student’s diary for the examples.)